-The e-Moderation course scholarship is offered twice a year, for courses in March and October.
-March Scholarship for teachers living and working in any country in the world.
-Applications: 1 January to 15 February.
-October Scholarship for teachers living and working in developing countries only*.
+The e-Moderation course scholarship is offered once a year, for courses in October for teachers living and working in developing countries only*.
 Applications: 1 August to 15 September.

 * Note that we also accept applications from developing countries that are not currently on this list (e.g. Palestine).
 If you are not sure whether your country is eligible, please contact us to check before filling in the scholarship application form.

 No previous experience of online learning is necessary.

 NOTE: please ensure that you meet the eligibility criteria.
 Candidates who do not fulfil the criteria will not be considered for the scholarship.

 Winners are selected by a panel of TCE staff.
 Our selection process looks at the following criteria.
 Failure to meet one or more of these criteria will result in your application not going forward to the short-list.

 - You fulfil all the scholarship eligibility criteria above.

 - Your statement of interest contains 250-300 words.